VedhaSankar/fake-online-content-detection/README.md

 # Fake Online Content Detection
 ### This project is based on the detection of fake online content.
-YoursFakely is the one stop destination for predicting whether a content/link is FAKE or AUTHENTIC.
+YoursFakely is the one stop destination for predicting whether a content/link is Fake or Authentic.
 #### Tech stack used :

 - UI